Ahmed-Ali/Cucumberish/README.md

 1. Go to your test target folder and create a subfolder.
 Let's call it **Features**.
 2. Add this folder to your test target in Xcode as a Folder, **not** a group!
 This is a very important step.
 ![Features Folder as Folder not a Group](https://cloud.githubusercontent.com/assets/5157350/12533357/f7a94448-c22d-11e5-904a-1c353a76d604.png)
-3. Inside this folder, you will create the .feature files which will contain your test features/scenarios.
+3. Inside this folder, you will create the .feature files which will contain your test's features and scenarios.
     - ##### For Objective-C test targets:
         - When you create a test target, Xcode creates a test case file for you.
 Open this file and replace its content with the following: